 Having reviewed acids and bases using rather simple molecules (HCI and NH3), let us move on to the more complex world of organic acids and bases, how to identify them, how to determine relative strengths, and how to predict what will happen in any given mixture.
 We begin by comparing the pKas of some organic acids.
-Let us begin with ethanol (pKa ~ 16), a molecule that we typically do not consider to be an acid, and acetic acid (pKa 4.8).
+Let us begin with ethanol (pKa ~16), a molecule that we typically do not consider to be an acid, and acetic acid (pKa 4.8).
 There is clearly a huge difference between the pKa's of these two molecules, the question is can we understand why this is the case?

 If we draw out their structures we see that both have (as expected) the acidic hydrogen bonded to the electronegative oxygen.
 (Make sure you remember why the hydrogens bonded to carbons are not as acidic as those bonded to oxygen).
 So why the huge difference in pKas?
 To answer this question we have to remember that the extent of the reaction depends on the relative thermodynamic stability of the products - that is, the system containing the conjugate base of the acid and the hydronium ion.
-The reactions and conjugate bases of the two are shown here (\downarrow).

-Based on their pKa values, we would predict that the ethanol dissociation reaction rarely occurs (few ethoxide ions form) while the acetic acid dissociation reaction occurs to a greater extent.

-(However you should note that even in the case of the acetic acid only about 3% of the acid molecules are dissociated in a 1M solution).
+The reactions of the and conjugate bases two are shown here (↓).
+Based on their pKa values, we would predict that the ethanol dissociation reaction is rare (few ethoxide ethanol (the acid) ethoxide ion (the base) ions form) while the acetic acid dissociation 0: reaction is more Ĥ н Ĥ Ĥ water (the base) hydronium ion frequent.
+However note (the acid) that even in the case of 0: the acetic acid only °0; about 3% of the acid acetic acid (the acid) acetate ion (the base) molecules are dissociated in a 1M solution.

 The first step in both reactions appears to be more or less the same, an electron pair from the oxygen in water forms a bond to the electron deficient hydrogen while the O-H bond of the acid breaks and the electrons originally associated with it the move back to the oxygen.
 The difference between the two reactions lies mainly in the way that the negatively charged conjugate bases (ethoxide and acetate) behave, and the way that they are solvated by the solvent (water).
 For ethoxide (ethanol's conjugate base), the extra negative charge is localized onto the oxygen, which leads to a concentration of charge.
 Water molecules are strongly attracted to the ethoxide anion, an interaction that limits the mobility of the water molecules and results in a decrease in entropy (ΔS is negative).
 In contrast, in acetate (acetic acid's conjugate base), the negative charge is delocalized onto both oxygens (even though it is often drawn as if it was associated with one but not the other).
-We can illustrate this in two ways (or more!) by drawing arrows to indicate how the extra electron pair can move from one oxygen to the other, it looks like this (\rightarrow) .
+We can illustrate this in two ways (or more!) by drawing arrows to indicate how the extra electron pair can move from one oxygen to the other, it looks like this (\rightarrow).